skylerknecht/connect/README.md

 * Applicable user interface.

 ### Shoutouts
-Thanks to [@Kevin J Clark](https://twitter.com/GuhnooPlusLinux) for all the assitance and inspiration from his sub-par but equal as functional C2...
-[Badrats](https://gitlab.com/KevinJClark/badrats).
+Thanks to [@Kevin J Clark](https://twitter.com/GuhnooPlusLinux) for all the assitance and inspiration from his sub-par but equally as functional C2...
+[Badrats](https://gitlab.com/KevinJClark/badrats). (: